Lucid Dreaming

 Can you lose energy in a dream, lucid or not?
-My sister says that I would wake up tired!
-Because when you sleep your mind and body relax and recharge themselves.
-I said true - but that would happen anyway.
+My sister says that I would wake up tired after dreaming.
 Waddo you think?

-So the next best way to find out is to survey lucid dreamers themselves: are lucid dreams tiring?
-My intuitive response is no - and that's based on my 14 years of personal experience.
+My intuitive response is no - and that's based on my 17 years of personal experience.
 Lucid dreams aren't tiring for me at all.
 They make me feel invigorated and I often have more energy the next morning because I'm on a natural high, reveling in my latest lucid dream insights.
+But perhaps I'm not typical.

 Types of Dreams

-These sorts of dreams are more common in children, teenagers and young adults - probably because they are generally are undergoing the most life changes and psychological adjustments.
-So, these types of hectic, non-lucid dreams can be tiring and drain you of energy, particularly when they are mentally disturbing.
+These sorts of dreams are much more common in children, teenagers and young adults - probably because they are generally are undergoing the most life changes and psychological adjustments.
+So, these types of hectic, non-lucid dreams can be tiring and drain you of energy emotionally, particularly when they are mentally disturbing.

 Ironically, becoming lucid during these highly emotional dreams is the solution for me.
 If I'm having a nightmare, I'm likely to become lucid, at which point I can instantly dispel the anxiety and face down my fears.